ssalma2002/MyNotes/README.md

 ## Login view
 A simple form in which the user have to enter your email and password , that he has already registered in the system.
 Connected with firebase.
-Textbutton to login if no account
+Textbutton to register if no account
+Textbutton to Main UI if you have an account

 ## Main UI view
 Contain PopMenuButton that contain PopMenuItem in actions in appbar that displays logout